Cathy Jamieson: Shadow Economic Secretary to the Treasury

+Defeat

 At the 2015 general election, Kilmarnock and Loudoun was gained by SNP candidate Alan Brown with a majority of 13,638 and 55.7% of the vote, an increase of 29.7%.

 After politics

-Care Vision

 Since leaving public office, Jamieson has been appointed as the CEO of Care Vision Children's Services.
 She has since committed much of her time to social work, with Care Vision providing residential and foster placements for vulnerable children and young people in Scotland.